amitt001/pygmy/README.md

 ## Development

 If you find any bug, have a question or a general feature request.
 Open an issue on the 'Issue' page.

+To contribute to project:

+1. Clone the repo and make changes
+2. Build the code: `docker build pygmy`
+3. Test the chnages by running: `docker run -it -p 8000:8000 pygmy`
+4. The website will be available at: http://127.0.0.1:8000/

 Run tests and generate a coverage report: